Enjoying the blog? like the page on facebook!

 When it comes to sport I’m not a great supporter, I mean, I turn up to games and wear the T-shirt, but I tend to care more about the moment rather than the team.
 If my team got beat in the last second by a spectacular goal, I’d get excited because I’d witnessed something amazing.
 An amazing moment.
 I think on page 1; paragraph 1 of the supporters rule book cheering against your team is forbidden; you can’t get excited about something unless the the action is done by a man or woman wearing ‘your’ team’s kit.
 I’ll be honest, I struggled.

 I’d say that is also the reason I am so bad at supporting particular political parties.
 I’d like one then another party would come up with a good idea but the supporters rule book also states that you can’t like that good idea because it came from the ‘wrong’ team.
 The wrong party.

-Amazingly though this post has nothing to do with either football or politics; but all to do with my girlfriend.
+Amazingly though this post has nothing to do with either football or politics; but all to do with my, now ex, girlfriend.
 She ran the Vienna Half Marathon today – a rather fantastic achievement!* I wasn’t running today, just supporting.
 Proper supporting.
-Even though I had my stall set firmly in favour of my girlfriend, I found myself high giving strangers, shouting at struggling runners and clapping in all manner of directions – I was supporting everyone.
+Even though I had my stall set firmly in favour of my, now ex, girlfriend, I found myself high giving strangers, shouting at struggling runners and clapping in all manner of directions – I was supporting everyone.
 But that is what is so good about marathons, triathlons or similar, everyone wants everyone to do well.

 I’ve previously been involved in mass participation events – as they’re so unromantically called – and despite the physical pain and agony they are amazing.
 The feeling of being cheered by people you don’t know is something I cherish – and miss.
 Having never been a supporter at these events before I thought that special feeling was reserved for the participants, but today I was the support act, and it was just as special.